 The last thing anybody needs after a rental is a horrible bill for damage you’re persuaded you didn’t do.
-Find out what you can do when you rent a vehicle, to ensure you’re not charged unfairly for damage of the vehicle afterwards.
+Find out what you can do when you rent a vehicle, to ensure you’re not charged unfairly for damage of the vehicle afterward.

-In the event that the auto rental agency thinks your vehicle has been damaged amid your rental, you will have to pay for its repair when you return it and sometimes they inflate the prices to make it even double price.
+In the event that the auto rental agency thinks your vehicle has been damaged amid your rental, you will have to pay for its repair when you return it and sometimes they inflate the prices to make it even double the price.

 What to do before you take the hired vehicle for a trip

 In the event that you’ve booked your rent in advance, check what type of cover is incorporated into your deal.
 It merits checking precisely what you’re covered for.

 Check how much the excess is on the vehicle.
 In the event that the excess is higher than you are alright with, you can consider purchasing additional insurance.